Tooway satellite broadband review

 Only a tiny proportion of broadband connections are via satellite, so although Eutelsat covers all of Europe, the (lack of) economy of scale results in an expensive connection.

-For example: Avonline, one of the larger Tooway distributors, charge from £19.95 for the 5Mb package, up to £74.95 for the up to 22Mb deal with the most daytime data - while Europasat charge from £19.99 up to £99.99 a month.
+For example: Broadband Wherever, one of the main Tooway distributors, charge from £14.95 for the 5Mb package, up to £84.95 for the up to 22Mb Extra deal.

 That's far more than standard ADSL home broadband - and those are the prices for just the broadband service.
-Prospective customers must also factor in some rather steep equipment and setup costs (more of which later).
+Prospective customers must also factor in some rather steep equipment and setup costs.